jreybert/vimagit/README.md

 At least, it is tested with vim 7.3.249 and git 1.8.5.6 (see [Integration](#integration)).

+## Credits

+* Obviously, big credit to [magit](https://github.com/magit/magit).
+For the moment, I am only copying their stage workflow, but I won't stop there!
+They have a lot of other good ideas.
+* Sign handling is based on [gitgutter](https://github.com/airblade/vim-gitgutter) work.
+* Command line completion is based on [hypergit](https://github.com/c9s/hypergit.vim) work.

 ## License

 Copyright (c) Jerome Reybert.
 Distributed under the same terms as Vim itself.
 See :help license.